 Wait, WAIT.
-You mean to tell me, the smartphone I’ve been thoroughly enjoying over the past week costs less than $399?
+You mean to tell me, the smartphone I’ve been thoroughly enjoying over the past week costs $329?
 Get this trash tier phone out of my sight, I say to my personal assistant.

 But seriously folks.
 We like to have fun here but the Y9 Prime’s generous price is no laughing matter.

 I was genuinely surprised when I realised how far down the mid-range scale the Y9 Prime was.
 The Samsung Galaxy A70 I recently reviewed is a killer handset for the price but $699 can’t really be considered a “budget” price tag.